 "Life is a gift, and it offers us the privilege, opportunity, and responsibility to give something back by becoming more."

 In April 2008, Debbie Zelman was forty years old, the mother of three young children, married to a physician and a practicing attorney with her own firm.
 Then her life changed dramatically when she learned she had stage IV stomach cancer, her cancer was inoperable and incurable, and she would need chemotherapy for the rest of her life.
-At the time of her diagnosis, Debbie was told there were very few effective treatment options for advanced stomach cancer because it is not a common cancer in the United States and her chances of being alive in five years were less than 5%.
+At the time of her diagnosis, Debbie was told there were very few effective treatment options for advanced stomach cancer because it is not a common cancer in the United States and her chances of being alive in five years was only 4%.
 Debbie immediately began to educate herself about this disease and to seek the best available care.

 As she began to respond to treatment, Debbie decided that she could make a difference in the treatment options for stomach cancer patients by using her education, experience and contacts in the community.
 Debbie received her Law Degree from the University of Miami and her Bachelor of Arts from Emory University.
 In addition, she had previous fundraising experience and business experience from running her own law practice for ten years.